-Entries tagged with 'Lower East Side'
+'Lower East Side' on Serious Eats

 With Passover is less than two weeks away, New York's Jewish population is getting ready to plan another year of seder plates.
 For The Pickle Guys, that means one thing: horseradish, the meal's all-important reminder of the bitterness of slavery, ground fresh in public view at their Lower East Side storefront.

 In the brief time that Shane Lyons, the chef at Distilled, has worked and lived in the Lower East Side, he's noticed that "99 Cent stores are now French restaurants."
 But the neighborhood's history and diversity are enough to keep him around and trying new places to eat.
 Here are his favorites.

 Growing up, I always thought coffee cake was named as such because you needed a swig of milky coffee to choke its dry crumbs down.
 Had I tried Sugar Sweet Sunshine's version earlier, perhaps I would have thought otherwise.